 Bolognese sauce is a traditional meat recipe of the Italians, with ground beef being the main character.
 Outside of Italy, people often consider Bolognese a tomato sauce while the original only includes beef, celery, onion, and carrot, and tomato is just an addition.

-This recipe will teach you to make an authentic Bolognese sauce with pasta.
+This recipe will teach you to make an authentic Bolognese sauce with pasta, just like the ones you might find in reputed Italian cookbooks.
 It is ideal to choose flat, wide pasta like Pappardelle or Tagliatelle.

 The first step is making the sauce by sauteing carrot, salary, and onion with olive oil until all the ingredients soften.
 After that, add the ground meat to the pan and stir-fry until it turns brown.